robusta-dev/robusta/docs/user-guide/alert-manager.rst

 Prometheus Operator
 -----------------------
-If you are using a Prometheus Operator that was **not** installed with Robusta, you should define a `manually-managed secret <https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md#manually-managed-secret>`_ that sends alerts to Robusta by webhook.
+If you are using a Prometheus Operator that was **not** installed with Robusta, you should define a `manually-managed secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#using-a-kubernetes-secret>`_.
+Your Prometheus Operator uses this secret to sends alerts to Robusta by webhook.

-Follow the `instructions in the Prometheus Operator documentation <https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/user-guides/alerting.md#manually-managed-secret>`_, using the above configuration for alertmanager.yaml.
+AlertManager pushes alerts to Robusta.
+Follow the instructions in the `Prometheus Operator documentation <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_, using the above configuration to configure alertmanager.yaml.

 An alternative is to configure an AlertmanagerConfig CRD, but this is **not** recommended as it `will only forward alerts from one namespace <https://github.com/prometheus-operator/prometheus-operator/issues/3750>`_.